Bare Metal Recovery | Complete Guide in Windows 10, 11 and Server

 A system repair disc allows you to troubleshoot problems on different PCs that run the same Windows version, while the recovery drive USB is only tied to the PC that you used to create it, unless the target computer has the exact make and model with exactly the same devices installed.

-Before performing bare metal recovery, there are a few things you should know to avoid failures as far as possible, especially when you want to bare-metal restore another computer with dissimilar hardware.
+Before performing bare metal recovery in Windows, there are a few things you should know to avoid failures as far as possible, especially when you want to bare-metal restore another computer with dissimilar hardware.

 For bare metal backup created with built-in utilities, you need to enter WinRE for bare metal recovery.
 Here take bare metal recovery in Windows 10 as an example, please follow the steps below: